Site Search:

 An Animal Production Food Safety Program

-The California Egg Quality Assurance Plan is a voluntary Preharvest Food Safety program designed to ensure product quality and food safety associated with salmonella and chemical residues in eggs.
-The program contains twenty core components which form the basis of a Hazard Analysis Critical Control Points (HACCP) plan.
-Training, record-keeping, and research are integral components in documenting the success of the plan.
+The California Egg Quality Assurance Program is a voluntary Pre-harvest Food Safety program designed to ensure product quality and food safety associated with salmonella and chemical residues in eggs.
+The program contains core components which form the basis of a Hazard Analysis Critical Control Points (HACCP) plan.
+Training, record-keeping, and research are integral components in documenting the success of the program.

-Each participant will design an appropriate monitoring plan applicable to their specific operation.
-Farm and processing facilities will be periodically reviewed by California Department of Food and Agriculture veterinarians to ensure compliance with the program components.
+Each participant will implement an approved CEQAP plan specific to their operation.
+Farm and processing facilities will be annually reviewed by California Department of Food and Agriculture veterinarians to ensure compliance with the program components.

 Core Components

-1. Develop a farm/premises flock egg quality assurance plan.
+1. Develop a written farm/premises flock egg quality assurance plan.

-2. Designate an employee or employees as the official quality control supervisor(s) for in-house operations and for follow-up training.
+2. Designate an official quality control supervisor(s) for in-house operations.

-2. Chicks and pullets should always be transported in coops and trucks decontaminated between flocks.
+2. Chicks and pullets should always be transported in coops and trucks that are cleaned and disinfected between flocks.

 3. Obtain feed from mills that follow accepted feed industry "Good Manufacturing Practices" and the "Recommended Salmonella Control for Processors of Livestock and Poultry Feeds, 1988", published by the American Feed Industry Association (AFIA), 1501 Wilson Boulevard, Suite 1100, Arlington, VA 22209 or an equivalent.